 The common fix to this challenge is you have a specific place you put your keys…whether it’s the foyer, or a hook, or a drawer.
 You know exactly where to go when you’re looking for your keys.

 It’s the same way with finding a cofounder.
-By the time you’re looking for one it’s too late.
+By the time you’re looking for one, it’s too late.
 One of the key functions of founders/ executives in the making is to always know good people.
 It’s important to have a solid network of colleagues and acquaintances.
-Apply the same rigor you would to attracting customers and investors to hiring/ building a founding team.
+Apply the same rigor you would to attract customers and investors to hiring/ building a founding team.
 Here are some things I’d recommend just shooting off the hip.

 - Know your strengths, blindsides, and what skills and experience will enhance your company.
 You’ll often hear solo founders say, I need someone who can sell, or market, or a tech guy or gal.
 While that’s a good start, think about where that function should sit in your organizational chart and how it advances your goals.
 If the skill that’s missing is essential to your unique value proposition, I’d say the person should sit at a founder level.
 If not, it’s a good move to bring them on in a non-founder role.

 - Talk to people who are in the same position you’re looking to fill.
 If you’re looking for a CTO type founder, talk to CTOs in established and up and coming companies.
 Conversations with people who are in the trenches help you identify common traits that make a good CTO.
 They are themes.
 Sometimes, you can see these same themes in people that may not traditionally be on the path to CTO/cofounder status.
-Same rule can apply to other positions in a company.
+The same rule can apply to other positions in a company.

 - Date.
 If you’ve filled your funnel of potential co-founders, start dating!
-I mean… try a one off project together that is super challenging.
+I mean… try a one-off project together that is super challenging.
 Get a chance to see how you collaborate in stressful situations.
 It also gives you more data to evaluate candidates.

 Adding a co-founder in the early stage of a company is a major milestone for any team.
 I believe it’s the beginning of a string of major decisions that set the foundation for what a company will grow to be.
-Be sure you’ve done you’re due diligence and you feel comfortable about growing and building with the person you select.
+Be sure you’ve done your due diligence and you feel comfortable about growing and building with the person you select.